AmmarHazem/lira-exchange-privacy-policy/README.md

 ## 7. Contact Us

-If you have any questions or concerns about our Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions or concerns about our Privacy Policy, please contact us at fadi.khalil350828@gmail.com.